Connect to NeoLoad Web MCP

 Dashboard management

-Configure and manage your dashboards with these actions:
+Create and manage dashboards with AI-powered insights using these actions:

 list-dashboards